The Ghostley Witch

 Can´t you do this inspection tomorrow?"

-herself to another generous helping of chocolate pudding.
-"That letter
+helped herself to another generous helping of chocolate pudding.
+"That

-sounds really hot.
-You wouldn´t want to have your poor sister risk losing this
+letter sounds really hot.
+You wouldn´t want to have your poor sister risk

 It was going on lunchtime the next day when the car with General